SeattleDSA/event-playbook/README.md

 * __EVENT FORMAT AND GOAL, ACTIVE VERBS, UP TO TWO LINES__
   * 'City, State - ' where event occurs followed by not more than 150 words.
 Keep it brief and reiterate the event's goal, format (march/rally/etc.), key stakeholders, and context in narrative form.

 * Restate on each line prefaced by What/Who/When/Where.
-Press skim these advisories.
+Journalists skim these advisories at best.
+Save speeches for a blog, press release, or the action itself.
+Keep it short.
   * __What__	Format (march/rally/etc.) and Goal
   * __Who__	Key Stakeholders or Speakers
   * __When__	Weekday, Month Date, Year from Time AM/PM to End Time AM/PM